Boltzmann machine learning and regularization methods for inferring evolutionary fields and couplings from a multiple sequence alignment: Introduction

 Secondly, we show that it is preferable for the stepsize of parameter updates to be proportional to the partial derivative of the objective function, on estimating the dependencies of couplings $J_{ij}$ on the distance between residues $i$ and $j$.
 Various stochastic gradient-descent methods to minimize loss functions have been invented for machine learning; the momentum method\CITE{RHW:86}, and Nesterov's Accelerated Momentum (NAG) (Fast proximal gradient method)\CITE{N:04} that manipulate the learning rate equally for all parameters, and AdaGrad\CITE{DHS:11}, AdaDelta\CITE{Z:12}, RPROP\CITE{RB:93,R:94}, RMSprop\CITE{TH:12}, and Adam\CITE{KB:14} that employ adaptive learning rates for each parameter.
 The per-parameter adaptive learning rate methods, particularly Adam method, are ones that are often used in neural networks.
 They are stable and fast methods for stochastic gradient-descent.
 In the RPROP, a stepsize does not depend on the partial derivative but only on the temporal behavior of its sign.
 In the other per-parameter adaptive learning rate methods, a stepsize is proportional to the partial derivative but each partial derivative is normalized in such a way that stepsizes for all parameters are essentially a similar order.
 This characteristic of stepsizes appears to be inappropriate for the present case in which couplings are expected to be very sparse and to correlate with residue-residue distance.
-For the present Potts problem, the RPROP method was modified\CITE{BLCC:16,FBW:18} in such a way that a stepsize is proportional to the partial derivative with the proportional constant determined by the RPROP method; we call this modified RPROP method RPROP-LR; the RPROP-LR stands for resilient propagation learning rate.
-On the other hand, per-parameter adaptive learning rate methods such as Adam and RPROP-LR do not satisfy the condition required for the use of the soft-thresholding function for the group $L_1$ regularization, which is described in the methods section.
-Thus, we invent and employ the modified Adam (ModAdam) method, in which the stepsize of parameter updates is proportional to the partial derivative, and the proportional constant is not per-parameter but adaptive; see \SecParamUpdates. \ifdefined\NAG Couplings inferred by the Adam, NAG, and RPROP-LR in the L2-L2 regularization model \else Couplings inferred by the Adam and RPROP-LR in the L2-L2 regularization model \fi are compared with those by the ModAdam to show that the stepsize of parameter updates must be proportional to the partial derivative in order to better estimate the dependencies of couplings $J_{ij}$ on the distance between residues $i$ and $j$.
+For the present Potts problem, the RPROP method was modified\CITE{BLCC:16,FBW:18} in such a way that a stepsize is proportional to the partial derivative with the proportional constant determined by the RPROP method; we call this modified RPROP method RPROP-LR; the RPROP-LR stands for resilient propagation learning rate. \RED{Also}, we invent and employ the modified Adam (ModAdam) method, in which the stepsize of parameter updates is proportional to the partial derivative, and the proportional constant is not per-parameter but adaptive; see \SecParamUpdates. \ifdefined\NAG Couplings inferred by the Adam, NAG, and RPROP-LR in the L2-L2 regularization model \else Couplings inferred by the Adam and RPROP-LR in the L2-L2 regularization model \fi are compared with those by the ModAdam to show that the stepsize of parameter updates must be proportional to the partial derivative in order to better estimate the dependencies of couplings $J_{ij}$ on the distance between residues $i$ and $j$.

 Thirdly, we discuss how to tune regularization parameters.
 In the present model, hyper-parameters that directly affect the estimates of fields and couplings are two proportional constants, $\lambda_1$ and $\lambda_2$, for their regularization terms.
 These hyper-parameters are tuned in such a way that the sample mean of $\psi_N(\VECS{\sigma}_N)$ over homologous sequences $\VECS{\sigma}_N$ is equal to $\bar{\psi} - \delta\psi^2$, where the $\bar{\psi}$ and $\delta\psi^2$ are the mean and variance of $\psi_N(\VECS{\sigma})$ for the random sequences with the same amino acid composition.